JordanFrecon/jordanfrecon.github.io/_courses/data-structure.md

 year_post: 2022
 ---

-> This course is based on the one written by [Christophe Gravier](https://cgravier.fr/).
-For the moment it contains all the original elements.
+> This course is inspired and partly based on the one written by [Christophe Gravier](https://cgravier.fr/).
 It will evolve over the next few years according to feedback from students and teachers.

 {% capture list_items %}
 Introduction,